strug-hub/VikNGS/source/input.rst

 The next six column are specified by the BED format but are not used in variant collapsing:

 4: name - Optional identifier for this region.

 5: score -  Not used.

 6: strand - Not used.

 7: thickStart - Not used.

 8: thickEnd - Not used.

 9: itemRgb - Not used.

-The last three columns are used if collapsing:
+The last three columns are potentially used if collapsing:

 10: blockCount - The number of blocks (exons) in the gene.

 11: blockSizes - The size of each exon, comma separated list the size of blockCount.

 12: blockStarts - Positions where each exon should begin, relative to chromStart.
 Comma separated list the size of blockCount

 To collapse variants by gene, the first three columns are required to indicate where each gene begins and ends.

-To collapse variants by coding region or by exon, all twelve columns must be present.
+To collapse variants by exon, all twelve columns must be present.
 The coding region is defined to be where the first block/exon starts to where the last one ends.
 Each exon is specified by a block and variants within that block will be collapsed.

+.. warning:: Genes and exons can be very large and could contain thousands of variants to collapse in a single test.
+This can cause large computational burden, especially if a permutation test is used to calculate the p-value.
+Therefore, a maximum collapse size can be specified.
+Variants will be collapsed into a single test until the maximum size is reached and subsequent variants will be put into a new collapsed set.